The Book of Daniel (content)

 Chapter 9

 Much of chapter nine is prayer that I will not discuss.Chapter 9 also refers to Jeremiah's prophecy (Jeremiah 25:11) that the Jews would be freed in seventy years, referring to the Babylonian Captivity.
 Although they did get freed, Israel never became great again, and was subsequently ruled over by Medea, then Persia, then Greece and then the Seleucids.
 So now that prophesy is recast as seven times seventy (an alternative view is that Jeremiah's seventy years have expired when Daniel is supposedly talking).
-The seven years refers to the 7-year sabbatical cycles.
+The seven years refers to the 7-year sabbatical cycles (some Bibles translate it as weeks).

 Daniel 9:24 “Seventy ‘sevens’[c] are decreed for your people and your holy city to finish transgression, to put an end to sin, to atone for wickedness, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the Most Holy Place.[e]The temple was destroyed in 587 BC.
 Seventy times seven years would take us to 97 BC.
 There is some wriggle room, as it is not certain what the starting point is, and they had 360 days in a year, which could have affected the figure.
 However, there is no simple solution, and most people say he was just using a vague approximation, or got it wrong.
 Seven was considered a divine number, and starting from Jeremiah's seventy years, just multiplying by seven to get a long time was, I guess, all the author intended.